 - The vent system is permanently installed per these installation instructions. - A room thermostat is used to control the furnace.
-Fixed jumpers that provide continuous heating CANNOT be used and can cause long term equipment damage.
-Bimetal thermostats, or any thermostat affected by vibration must not be used during construction. - Return air ducts are provided and sealed to the furnace. - A return air temperature range between 60°F (16°C) and 80°F (27°C) is maintained. - Air filters are installed in the system and replaced daily during construction and upon completion of construction. - The input rate and temperature rise are set per the furnace rating plate. - The furnace must be installed as a two pipe system, using 100% outside air for combustion during construction. - The furnace heat exchanger, components, duct system, air filters and evaporator coils are thoroughly cleaned following final construction clean up by a qualified person. - All furnace operating conditions (including ignition, input rate, temperature rise and venting) are verified by a qualified person according to these installation instructions. - Furnace doors must be in place on the furnace while the furnace is operating in any mode. - Damage or repairs due to failure to comply with these requirements are not covered under the warranty.
+Fixed jumpers that provide continuous heating CANNOT be used and can cause long term equipment damage. - Return air ducts are provided and sealed to the furnace.

+- A return air temperature range between 60°F (16°C) and 80°F (27°C) is maintained. - Air filters are installed in the system and maintained during construction replaced as appropriate during construction, and upon completion of construction. - The input rate and temperature rise are set per the furnace rating plate. - 100% outside air is provided for combustion air requirements during construction.
+Temporary ducting can be used.

+NOTE: Do not connect the temporary duct directly to the furnace.
+The duct must be sized for adequate combustion and ventilation in accordance with the latest edition of the National Fuel Gas Code NFPA 54/ANSI Z223.1 or CAN/CSA B149.1 Installation Codes.

+- The furnace heat exchanger, components, duct system, air filters and evaporator coils are thoroughly cleaned following final construction clean up. - All furnace operating conditions (including ignition, input rate, temperature rise and venting) are verified according to these installation instructions.